Stephy727/Uber-ride-sahring-data-cleansing/README.md

 Journey Distance - The shortest path, in meters, between the origin and the destination with respect to the nodes.txt and the edges.txt files.

 Dijkstra algorithm can be used to find the shortest path between two nodes in a graph.
-Reading materials can be found here .

 Departure date - Date of the departure.
 We know that the price is different on weekdays compared to weekends.